replicatedhq/replicated-docs/docs/enterprise/updating-licenses.md

     [View a larger version of this image](/images/kots-deploy-license-change.png)

-    The version with the license change is then displayed as the currently deployed version, as shown belowå:
+    The version with the license change is then displayed as the currently deployed version, as shown below:

     ![Currently deployed version](/images/kots-license-change-currently-deployed.png)